BC Alaska Transboundary Waters

 The Province of British Columbia and the State of Alaska have a Memorandum of Understanding (MOU) formalizing the mutual agreement to protect and enhance the shared environment, including the transboundary rivers, watersheds, and fisheries, for the benefit of both jurisdictions.

 The two governments also have a Statement of Cooperation on the Protection of Transboundary Waters (SOC) in place.
-This agreement builds on the MOU and established a bilateral working group consisting of the commissioners of the Alaska Departments of Environmental Conservation, Fish and Game and Natural Resources and the deputy ministers of the British Columbia Ministries of Energy, Mines and Petroleum Resources, and Environment and Climate Change Strategy.
+This agreement builds on the MOU and established a bilateral working group consisting of the commissioners of the Alaska Departments of Environmental Conservation, Fish and Game and Natural Resources and the deputy ministers of the British Columbia Ministries of Energy, Mines and Low Carbon Innovation, and Environment and Climate Change Strategy.

 The bilateral working group meets quarterly to address these three priorities: